kyma-project/api-gateway/docs/user/troubleshooting-guides/03-20-cert-mgt-issuer-not-created.md

 ## Symptom

-When you try to create an Issuer CR using `cert.gardener.cloud/v1alpha1`, the resource is not created.
+When you try to create an Issuer custom resource (CR) using `cert.gardener.cloud/v1alpha1`, the resource is not created.
 There are no logs in the `cert-management` controller.

 ## Cause

 The Namespace in which the Issuer CR was created is incorrect.
-By default, the `cert-management` watches the `default` Namespace for all Issuer CRs.
+By default, `cert-management` watches the `default` Namespace for all Issuer CRs.

 ## Remedy